 If you are a regular education teacher or a specialist teaching comprehension strategies will help your students better understand what they are reading.
 Reading comprehension strategies also foster a deeper understanding of a text because they serve as a tool for analyzing it.

-Schools that use these core reading comprehension strategies will see an increased understanding in all subject areas, because students are able to better understand texts not only in reading class, but in science and social studies as well.
+Schools that use core reading comprehension strategies will see an increased understanding in all subject areas, because students are able to better understand texts not only in reading class!

 Comprehension reading strategies help students stay engaged and think about what they are reading.
 Utilizing reading strategies requires students to stay active while reading a passage, which leads to them being able to comprehend a text on a deeper level.

 When you explicitly teach comprehension strategies, your students are more likely to apply the strategies while reading independently.
 Active readers/thinkers tend to retain more information and ponder more about the text.

 Here are the seven core reading comprehension strategies I teach my students:

 Strategy 2: Making a Connection

 Strategy 7: Noticing the Author's Craft

 To get the details about each of these strategies, download the Seven Core Reading Comprehension Strategies Tip Sheet.
 Educators can use this resource to support higher level thinking across all subject areas.
 A student-friendly version of the seven core reading comprehension strategies should be added to students’ reading binders and/or journals.
 Teachers can also have a poster of the strategies hanging in their classrooms.